shierleywakpoh/BE_ECommerce_V2/README.md

 Transaction
 - POST /transaction
-  Create an order and get Stripe checkout session.
+  Create an order, clear the cart and get Stripe checkout session.
-- GET /transaction/verify-payment
-  Verify payment status and clear the cart.
 - GET /transaction
+  View order history/status in user
+- Get /transaction/allTransactions
-  View order history/status.
+  View All order history/status users in Admin

 ## How to Run
 1. Clone the repository.